 How do I register for an arranged ACT?

-If your religious beliefs prevent you from taking the ACT on Saturday and there are no non-Saturday test centers within 75 minutes of your house, you may qualify for an arranged test.
-In addition, any students living in the United States, Canada, or Puerto Rico who do not have an ACT test center within 75 minutes of their home; students who are homebound, confined, or in a correctional facility; or students living in a country without any ACT test centers can request an arranged test time.
+If your religious beliefs prevent you from taking the ACT on Saturday and there are no non-Saturday test centers within 75 miles of your house, you may qualify for an arranged test.
+In addition, any students living in the United States or Puerto Rico who do not have an ACT test center within 75 miles of their home or who are confined to a correctional facility can request an arranged test time.
 Accommodations for students with disabilities are not available for arranged tests.
-For more information, view the Policies for ACT Arranged Testing 2016-2017.
+For more information, view Policies for ACT Arranged Testing 2018–2019.

 Should I study for the ACT?